 coppicing, horticulture, fence building, habitat creation DIY in fact anything required to keep

-We expect a commitment of at least 3 hours
+We expect a commitment of at least 3-4 hours/week

 Welcome Team: We run several